 Since this living room is so large, I split the room up into two different seating areas based on the two fireplaces.
 To create that separation, I started by using two of the same rugs, side by side.
 I kept them the same so they wouldn’t compete with one another, but instead act as a border to the two seating areas.

 Behind the sectional sofa, I placed two console tables side by side so that it extends almost the full length of the sofa.
-It’s hard to find extra long tables when you’re working with a large room, so doubling up and pairing items is key.
+It’s hard to find extra long tables when you’re working in a large room, so doubling up and pairing items is key.
 The two console tables also help to separate the two seating areas even further.
 I snuck some extra seating under the console tables in the form of two long stools.
 When they aren’t in use, they can fit under the tables, but when necessary, they can be pulled into another area of the room.

 The second seating area makes quite a statement with the baby grand piano that sits in the corner.
 I placed four swivel chairs around a large coffee table to make the perfect entertaining space to listen to music, and chat with friends and family around the fire.